telcoworksgrp/php-library/README.md

-# Telecom Corporate Composer Package
+# Telecom Corporate PHP Library
-Composer Package for use with Telecom Corporate Projects
+Composer package/library for use with various Telecom Corporate projects